 The folks at Barber Foods ironically sent me a brand new product to try, they call them Chicken Grillables.
 This is a bun size 4 oz patty of breast meat, that can easily substitute for a hamburger, for those times you would just prefer to have chicken.

 At only 140 calories and 5 grams of fat this is a perfect choice for those watching what they are eating.
-They come pre-seasoned, so all you have to do is pull from the package and cook.
+They come pre-seasoned online casino poker gambling, so online casino sportsbooks all you have to do is pull from the package and cook.
 I have to say, as easy as these are, good tasting, this is definately staying on the menu during our diet.

 For those that may not recognize the Barber Foods name, they are the ones who sell the stuffed chicken breasts, in the frozen foods section of your grocery store.